Southampton-RSG-Training/git-novice/_episodes/06-remote.md

 And we're done!
 This bit was easy as when we used `git clone` earlier, it set up our **local repository** to **track** the **remote repository**.
 The `main -> main` line shows we're sending our local branch called `main` to the remote repository as a branch called `main`.

 > ## What *is* a Branch, Though?
-> We're not covering them in this material, but they're very useful.
 > Branches allow you to have alternate versions of the code 'branching off' from another branch (e.g. `main`).
 > You can try out new features in these branches without disrupting your `main` version of the code, then **merge them in** once you've finished.
-We have a **Stretch Episode** with a brief description of them.
+We have a **Stretch Episode** that gives you a brief introduction to them!
+>
 {: .callout}

 If we go back to the repository on GitHub, we can refresh the page and see our updates to the code: